CBD from Hemp and How It's Helped My MS

 Consistency and quality

 I’m most certainly not an expert on all things CBD, but I did do some research and found a place online that seemed well-reviewed and looked like they knew what they were doing.
 I was still very skeptical, more so than I was with medical marijuana.
 I purchased a bottle of CBD tincture that contained 500 mg of CBD into a 2 ounce bottle.
 I then began using this tincture each day by placing a few drops under my tongue.
 I found that the key for me was doing this every day regardless of how bad my symptoms were.
 For me, it is not an instant helper, in fact, if I know I will be extra busy on a Tuesday, I’ll take extra on that Monday.
 Consistency has been the important factor to me.
 When I take it every day, or even close to every day, my body is much better off.
 Less pain, less spasticity, and less fatigue.
 Hard to believe, even for me.
 This is one of the few things I’ve taken where I’ve had multiple people come up and asked me if anything changed, because they can see that I am out more and I am more active.
 I’ve been using this for close to eight months now and I can honestly say it’s made a huge difference in my life.

 I know not everyone will have the same experience as me (remember, we’re all a little different), but I wanted to share what it’s done for me.
 I stress that consistency and quality are important aspects of CBD usage for me.
-Quality CBD products can be expensive, though in my experience, less expensive than medical marijuana and much more easily obtainable (you do not need a special medical marijuana card or prescription).
-If you have the means and desire, go ahead and try it.
-As always, do some research on your own as well, there is a wealth of resources and groups related to CBD use for chronic illness.
+Quality CBD products can be expensive, though in my experience, less expensive than medical marijuana and much more easily obtainable.
+As always, do some research on your own, there is a wealth of resources and groups related to CBD use for chronic illness.

 Thanks for reading!

 What does advocacy mean to you as someone living with multiple sclerosis?
 Please select all that apply: